The Story

 In Berkeley's AI-focused Master's in Data Science program, I strengthened the full stack: machine learning foundations, experimentation design, and production-grade model evaluation.

-For the capstone, I built and presented an end-to-end applied AI project that went from problem framing to model iteration to decision-ready outputs under real-world constraints.
+For the capstone, I built and presented an end-to-end applied AI project: problem framing, model iteration, and outputs a real team could use.

 What I learned here still drives my approach: connect research to product outcomes, make quality measurable, and design systems teams can actually ship and trust.